 Success Factors for Ramp-Up Management in the Automotive Industry

-The goal of ramp-up management consists in being able to manufacture products of the right quality at the right time and in the planned quantities.
-There are numerous tasks to overcome in order to achieve this goal, from plant, budget, and quality issues through to the integration of the construction schedule into production planning.
+The goal of ramp-up management consists of being able to manufacture products in the right quality at the right time and in the planned quantities.
+There are numerous tasks to overcome to achieve this goal, from plant, budget, and quality issues to the integration of the construction schedule into production planning.
 This laborious process usually holds numerous internal and external stakeholders in suspense for 12 to 24 months.

 An orderly and timely series ramp-up can only succeed when experienced ramp-up teams proactively create the organizational conditions at the right time and see themselves as part of a larger entity.
 Businesses can only rarely build such teams because daily business leaves the required resources unavailable in sufficient measure – yet series production of the current model ultimately continues without slowing down.

-For this reason, ramp-ups are in many cases overseen by newly composed teams who must readjust to project-specific challenges when the project is already underway.
+For this reason, ramp-ups are often overseen by newly composed teams who must readjust to project-specific challenges when the project is already underway.
 At the same time, they experience heavy time pressure.
-Such teams frequently overlook important roles and responsibilities and often do not have sufficient freedom for proactive preparation in everyday business.
+Such teams frequently overlook important roles and responsibilities and often do not have sufficient freedom for proactive preparation in the daily business.
 This produces misunderstandings, delays, and challenges that negatively impact all areas of ramp-up management.
 For example:

-- Organization charts are not published in time.
-The roles, tasks, competencies, responsibilities, and deployment dates have not been defined in step with the lead time needed organizationally.
+- Organization charts are not published on time.
+Roles, tasks, competencies, responsibilities, and deployment dates have not been aligned with the organizational lead time.

-- Budget issues have not been conclusively resolved.
-Changes to the product or processes often result in new budget situations – and delays.
+- Budget issues have not been resolved conclusively.
+Changes to the product or processes often result in changes of the budget, and delays.

 - IT infrastructures are not connected and ready for use in time.
 This delays execution and the communication ability of highly automated process landscapes.
-It also makes the maturity-level transparency more difficult.
+Also, it makes the maturity-level transparency more difficult.

-- The ramp-up managers lack an appropriate risk appraisal.
-Troubleshooting and fault recovery cost more time than necessary if things escalate.
+- Most times ramp-up managers lack an appropriate risk appraisal.
+Therefore, troubleshooting and fault recovery cost more time than necessary if things escalate.

 - Standardized ramp-up methods and approaches make it possible to improve existing concepts in a fast, target-oriented manner, even during an ongoing project.

-- Transparent information and communications systems simplify the cooperation between OEMs, suppliers, plant manufacturers, and other stakeholders right from the beginning.
+- Transparent information and communication systems simplify the cooperation between OEMs, suppliers, plant manufacturers, and other stakeholders right from the beginning.